ni/niveristand-ballard-milStd1553-custom-device/Docs/User Guide/User Guide.md

 		</message>
 ```

 For each message in the Parameters configuration file, the Custom Device creates corresponding VeriStand channels under the simulated terminals contained in the file.
 For these two example messages, the Bus Controller has the Tx channels, so the words and parameters under the Bus Controller are outputs.
-The same channels are created under the Remote Terminal 1 and 15, but these are inputs.
+Corresponding input channels are created under Remote Terminal 1 and Remote Terminal 15.
 The resulting System Definition tree and screen contents can be seen in later sections of this guide.

 #### Configure the Custom Device in System Explorer